 Koons has a limited history with public sculpture; his most well-known public work is Puppy, 1992 (below).
 The comically-giant sculpture of a West Highland terrier has been interpreted as apologetic for Koons’s earlier, “Made in Heaven” series.
 Puppy is as harmless a bouquet of pansies, which is what it is actually made of: soil and flowering plants woven into a steal armature with an irrigation system.
 Puppy was first shown in Kassel Germany for Documenta 9, and has also been shown in New York City at Rockefeller Square, in the Koons retrospective at Versailles, and is on permanent display at the Guggenheim Museum Bilbao where it is part of the museum’s collection.

 Koons’s other large-scale sculpture (which may be considered public art depending on context), includes work from Koons’s “Celebration” series.
 The series includes the previously mentioned Balloon Flower, and Hanging Heart, and also the Balloon Dog series.
-There are a total of four Balloon Dogs, all owned by billionaire art collectors.
+There are a total of five Balloon Dogs, all owned by billionaire art collectors.
 Los Angeles philanthropist Eli Broad owns Balloon Dog (Blue) (below), it has been on loan to LACMA for the past three years.
 Head of French luxury conglomerate PPR, Francois Pinault, owns Balloon Dog (Magenta), and has put it on public view at his Palazzo Grassi in Venice.
 Owner of Brant Publications, Peter Brant owns Balloon Dog (Orange) and lent it for a Koons retrospective at the Museum of Contemporary Art, Chicago.
+Balloon Dog (Red) was shown at the Beyeler Foundation in 2012 (I wasn’t able to track its shadowy owner down).
 The final, Balloon Dog (Yellow) is owned by megacollector Steven Cohen; it was loaned to the Metropolitan Museum for an exhibition in the summer of 2008.

 Much of Koons public-art-scale work is in private hands (even if it is on public view in/frequently).
 Not only would Train be Koons’s largest sculpture, but it would be one of a few large-scale Koons in a non-profit collection.
 Even at the initial estimate of $25 million, Train would also be the most expensive sculpture ever commissioned by a museum.
 Train would surpass the $20 million the Guggenheim Museum Bilbao paid in 2005 for its Richard Serra sculpture group, The Matter of Time (below).
 Is this flashy label a record LACMA, or any museum, should want or be proud to hold?
 Govan has stated if Train is realized it would be an “extraordinary international event,” but would it be extraordinary for the right reasons?